esaschenck/esaschenck/README.md

 ### Hello!
 My name's Esa.

-I'm currently working with [Jordan Crouser](https://jcrouser.github.io/) at the [@SmithCollegeHCV](https://github.com/SmithCollegeHCV) to research the effects of personality on individual analysis of data.
+I'm currently working with [Prof. Jordan Crouser](https://jcrouser.github.io/) at the [@SmithCollegeHCV](https://github.com/SmithCollegeHCV) to research the effects of personality on individual analysis of data.
 I previously researched interaction on Bayesian Reasoning visualizatons.

 -----------